Ligeia Siren

-Ligeia Siren is a chalk drawing by Dante Gabriel Rossetti (DGR) that was completed in 1873.
-The painting depicts a siren, a creature from classic Greek mythology, that also appear in tales such as Homer's Odyssey or Virgil's Georgics.
-The drawing is predominantly inspired from Rossetti's own 1869 libretto The Doom of the Sirens with which Ligeia is one of the female leads.
-Instead of depicting the traditional encounter of the siren with her victims entranced by her beauty and powers of music, doomed to a terrible fate, as in The Siren (1900) by John William Waterhouse or Ulysses and the Sirens (1909) by Herbert James Draper.
-Rossetti depicts a timeless moment, where contrary to his depiction of her in his libretto, she appears tranquil and relatively innocuous to her intended victims in the background.
+Ligeia Siren is a chalk drawing by Dante Gabriel Rossetti completed in 1873.
+The painting depicts a siren, a creature from classical Greek mythology, familiar from tales such as Homer's Odyssey or Virgil's Georgics.
+The drawing is predominantly inspired from Rossetti's own 1869 libretto The Doom of the Sirens, in which Ligeia is one of the female leads.
+Instead of depicting the traditional encounter of the siren with her victims, who, entranced by her beauty and powers of music, are doomed to a terrible fate (as in The Siren (1900) by John William Waterhouse or Ulysses and the Sirens (1909) by Herbert James Draper), Rossetti depicts a timeless moment, where, contrary to the depiction in his libretto, she appears tranquil and impassive to her intended victims in the background.

-In his extremely detailed documentation of his brother's life and works, William Michael Rossetti documented DGR writing of Ligeia Siren as "certainly one of my best things" and though it was only a drawing done in chalk that it was "quite an elaborate picture."
-The body is that of an unknown woman, however face of the drawing is that of model Alexa Wilding, with whom Rossetti drew and painted often and can be seen as the subject of many of his works at this time such as La Ghirlandata and Veronica Veronese.
-She is standing amongst vegetation. with an exotic instrument, staring out into the distance.
-The bird on the instrument acts to identify the female figure as a siren from antiquity, as they were originally depicted with wings or "birds inhabited by soulds of the dead.
+In his detailed documentation of his brother's life and works, William Michael Rossetti records his brother writing of Ligeia Siren as "certainly one of my best things" and that, though it was only done in chalk, it was "quite an elaborate picture".
+The body is that of an unknown woman, (Note: The body model was 'a singular housemaid of advanced ideas', procured by Rossetti's assistant Henry Treffry Dunn, and willing to pose nude.) however the face is of model Alexa Wilding, whom Rossetti drew and painted often at this time, including for La Ghirlandata and Veronica Veronese.
+She stands amongst vegetation with an exotic instrument, staring into the distance.
+The bird on the instrument's headstock helps to identify the female figure as a siren from antiquity, as they were typically depicted with wings or as "birds inhabited by souls of the dead".

-The Doom of Sirens
+The Doom of the Sirens libretto

-Outside of his inner circle of friends, family, and wealthy patrons, Rossetti was often more well known for his poetry and pieces of literature than his paintings or drawings.
-Yet this libretto is still largely unknown.
-It is an ornate delivery of one of Rossetti's obsessions: the femme fatale and his "lifelong exploration of the complex social and cultural significance of the (female) figure" and it was only published after his death by his brother William.
-Rossetti has written and drawn or painted several other works with subject matter concerning the myth of the Siren.
-A poem "Death's Songsters" (1870) and a prose piece "The Orchard Pit" (1869) as well as his drawing Boatmen and Siren (1853) and his oil painting A Sea-Spell (1877).
+Outside of his inner circle of friends, family, and wealthy patrons, Rossetti was often better known for his poetry and literature than for his paintings or drawings; however, his libretto for The Doom of the Sirens is still largely unknown.
+It is an ornate delivery of one of Rossetti's obsessions: the femme fatale and his "lifelong exploration of the complex social and cultural significance of the (female) figure".
+It was only published posthumously by his brother, William.
+Rossetti created several other works with subject matter concerning the myth of the siren, including the poem "Death's Songsters" (1870), a prose piece "The Orchard Pit" (1869) as well as his drawing Boatmen and Siren (1853) and his oil painting A Sea-Spell (1877).